ballerina-guides/ftgo-microservices-example/README.md

 ### Running the module
 1. Set up a MySQL database and create the relevant tables using the queries in the `init.sql` file in the `restaurant` directory.
 2. Configure the database connection properties as well as the order endpoint in the `Config.toml` file in the `restaurant` directory.
-3. To run the consumer service, navigate to the `restaurant` directory and execute `bal run` in the terminal.
+3. To run the restaurant service, navigate to the `restaurant` directory and execute `bal run` in the terminal.

 ## Order service
 The order service handles orders placed by a consumer of a restaurant.
 This service is central to this example.
 This service provides 4 endpoints to perform basic CRUD functionalities with orders.